 In much the same way a good soundtrack sets the tone for a great movie, a quality cup of coffee helps set the scene of a good day.
 There’s just something homely about it, something human.

 We’ve had rituals for about as long as we’ve been around on the planet.
 While we differ culturally from region to region, most of the world starts its day with a good cup of caffeine-laced comfort.

 It’s the same thing every morning for me.
 Wake up around 6, have a quick shower, and make my way into the kitchen.
 Open up the curtains, let the light in, make coffee.
-My patience decides how I make it, but it’s usually with either a french press or the home espresso machine.
+My patience decides how I make it, but it’s usually with either a pour over or the home espresso machine.

 Warm cup in hand, I head outside to sit in the outdoors for a while and watch the world go by.
 No emails, no social media, no news, no family time yet.
 Not until I’ve had my meditative cup of coffee.
 These are 10 minutes that are mine and mine alone.